Chroma-CITI/namoros/paper.md

 # Summary

-NAMOROS is a ROS2 package for Multi-Robot Navigation Among Movable Obstacles (NAMO).
+NAMOROS is a ROS2 package for the problem of Navigation Among Movable Obstacles (NAMO).
 It enables mobile robots to plan and execute navigation tasks in environments where certain obstacles can be grasped and relocated.
+Additioanlly, it supports environments with multiple robots by dynamically detecting and reacting to conflicts via a communicationf-free coordination strategy.
 The package integrates seamlessly with [Gazebo Sim](https://gazebosim.org/home) and any ROS2-compatible mobile robot platform such as Turtlebot, supporting holonomic and differential-drive motion models.
 NAMOROS is designed for research and development in multi-robot navigation, path planning, and socially-aware navigation.

 # Statement of Need

 Robotic navigation in dynamic and cluttered environments remains a critical challenge in robotics.
 Traditional navigation methods typically assume static obstacles, but many real-world applications require robots to actively interact with and manipulate obstacles to achieve their objectives.
 NAMOROS takes a significant first step toward addressing this challenge by providing open-source tools for Navigation Among Movable Obstacles (NAMO), thus enabling reproducible research in and practical deployment of NAMO algorithms on real robotic systems.

 In addition to single-robot navigation, NAMOROS provides important multi-robot conflict avoidance and deadlock resolution capabilities.
-It continuously updates the planner with the current state of the environment, detects conflicts between robots, and makes coordinated decisions to resolve them.
+It continuously updates the planner with the current state of the environment, detects conflicts between robots, and makes communication-free decisions to resolve them.
 This makes it particularly suitable for multi-robot systems operating in shared, dynamic spaces, where reactive and adaptive behavior is essential for robust operation.

 # Software Description